QuiNovas/pulsar-jms-provider-client/README.md

 We can see the console for the send and receive message

-#Creating pulsar-jms-provider-client execution build using IDE and Running on ubuntu
+#Creating pulsar-jms-provider-examples execution build using IDE and Running on ubuntu

 Create a build using IDE, clean,compile and install